USAFORUNHCRhive/turkana-grid-mapping/README.md

 Requirements:
 - Linux recommended (environment includes Linux-specific packages).
 - NVIDIA GPU with CUDA 11.7 (8GB+ VRAM recommended).
-- For CPU-only users or Windows/Mac users, see Tips in the tutorial for adjustments to the environment.

 ### Directory Structure
 ```